 - Keep a safe distance from waterways, which could have unstable footing or slippery banks.

 - Be aware that water levels can change quickly and unexpectedly.

 If you’re fishing, swimming or boating on a reservoir or on a river near dams, there are few other things to be aware of:

 - Don’t stand or tie/anchor your boat below a dam since rapid and unexpected changes in water flows and levels can create significant hazards.

-- Reservoir water levels can rise or fall daily depending on the demand for electricity, and they can change without warning.
+- Reservoir water levels can rise or fall quickly depending on the demand for electricity, and they can change without warning.

 - Watch for floating debris and concealed hazards (especially in shallow shoreline areas) that can accompany changes in water levels.